mahpatil/cka-handy-notes/README.md

 # CKA-HANDY-NOTES
-Handy notes for the certified kubernetes administrator from my personal learning.
+Handy notes for the **Certified kubernetes administrator** from my personal learning.

 There is a lot of information already available but i've used this to capture my learning and trainings.
 The sections below provide an overview of where you should start.